 Since the 1980s, foreign direct investment has been growing rapidly worldwide and continues to play a significant role in leading worldwide economic growth.
 In 1980, the ratio of the foreign direct investment (on a cumulative basis) to GDP was 5.8% in respect of external direct investment and 5.3% in respect of inward direct investment.
-In 2016, the figures had grown to 35.5% and 34.7%, respectively (source: UNCTAD "World Investment Report 2017").
+In 2017, the figures had grown to 38.6% and 39.5%, respectively (source: UNCTAD "World Investment Report 2018").

-With Japan's balance of payments, which reflects the increases of securities investment and of direct investment, the income balance for FY2016 was approximately 18.1 trillion yen (the surplus shrank due to the decrease in securities investment income), while the trade surplus is approximately 5.5 trillion yen; that is the income balance is supporting the current balance.
+With Japan's balance of payments, which reflects the expansion of surplus from direct investment income and, the raising the surplus to FY2017 was approximately 19.7 trillion yen (the surplus shrank due to the decrease in securities investment income), while the trade surplus is approximately 4.9 trillion yen; that is the income balance is supporting the current balance.